greenvisionmedia/Documentation/src/class-naming.md

 ## Mindset

-At GVM we follow [Client-First](https://finsweet.com/client-first) , a wonderful naming convention developed by the Webflow agency Finsweet.
-Client-First makes designing in Webflow faster and more structured, all while generating a highly legible website for those unfamiliar with the software.
+At GVM we follow [Client-First](https://finsweet.com/client-first), a powerful naming convention developed by the Webflow agency Finsweet.
+Client-First makes designing in Webflow faster and more structured, and leaves clients with a highly legible HTML structure, helpful for those unfamiliar with the software.
+The consistency of Client-First also lends itself to our build process.

 Client-First is almost flawless (we're big fans).
 Nevertheless, we've discovered a few opportunities for improvement as we developed our low-carbon workflow.
 We'll keep track of any changes to the vanilla Client-First system here.

-> All of these have been incorporated into the GV cloneable [template]().
+> All of these changes have been incorporated into the GV webflow [template](https://preview.webflow.com/preview/gv-template?utm_medium=preview_link&utm_source=dashboard&utm_content=gv-template&preview=a7478f51e9f47fecf64f59752f832e30&workflow=preview).

 ## Classes strategy

 ### New utility classes

-[Related Client-First docs page](https://www.finsweet.com/client-first/docs/utility-class-systems) We've added the following utility classes we often find ourselves using in our projects.
+[Related Client-First docs page](https://www.finsweet.com/client-first/docs/utility-class-systems)

+We've added the following utility classes we often find ourselves using in our projects.

 `[div-stack]`
 Stack all children of this div on top of each other.
+Can be helpful for layering [embedded SVGs](./vectors.html).

 ```
 .div-stack {